-- 3.2.2 To ensure the integrity of the tender and appointment system, an approved procedure for the advertising, receiving, opening and recording of tenders applies.
-In cases where appropriate internal resources are not available -or where there is a perceived or potential conflict of interest, an external consultant should be appointed to carry out all or part of the procurement processing a consultant should be followed. - 3.2.3 The publishing of all tender advertisements is done by the department head concerned. - 3.2.4 Tender boxes are locked.
-The key is held by an officer of Council as authorised by the Chief Executive Officer or the department head. - 3.2.5 Tenders received by mail up to the close off time are endorsed on receipt, stating date and time of receipt and the receiving officer's name, and placed immediately in the tender box.
+- a.
+To ensure the integrity of the tender and appointment system, an approved procedure for the advertising, receiving, opening and recording of tenders applies.
+In cases where appropriate internal resources are not available or where there is a perceived or potential conflict of interest, an external consultant should be appointed to carry out all or part of the procurement process. - b.
+The publishing of all tender advertisements is done by the department head concerned. - c.
+Tender boxes are locked.
+The key is held by an officer of Council as authorised by the Chief Executive Officer or the department head. - d.
+Tenders received by mail up to the close off time are endorsed on receipt, stating date and time of receipt and the receiving officer's name, and placed immediately in the tender box.
 Council reserves the right to refuse to consider any tender received after the time stipulated, irrespective of the reason for lateness.
-Consideration of any late tender will be at the sole discretion of the Council. - 3.2.6 Tenders received by fax up to the close off time are endorsed on receipt, stating date and time of receipt and the receiving officer's name, and placed in an envelope, the tender number written on the outside of the envelope, and then immediately placed in the tender box.
-Faxed tenders may not be photocopied prior to tenders being opened.

-- 3.2.7 The tender box remains locked and undisturbed until the close of tenders. - 3.2.8 There are to be two people present when the tender boxes areis opened by an authorised officer of the Council.
-The tender box is to be opened as soon as possible after a tender closes. - 3.2.9 A register of all tenders received is kept by the departmental head concerned.
+Consideration of any late tender will be at the sole discretion of the Council. - e.
+Tenders received by fax up to the close off time are endorsed on receipt, stating date and time of receipt and the receiving officer's name, and placed in an envelope, the tender number written on the outside of the envelope, and then immediately placed in the tender box.
+Faxed tenders may not be photocopied prior to tenders being opened. - f.
+The tender box remains locked and undisturbed until the close of tenders. - g.
+There are to be two people present when the tender box is opened by an authorised officer of the Council.
+The tender box is to be opened as soon as possible after a tender closes. - h.
+A register of all tenders received is kept by the departmental head concerned.
 Each tender should be opened and the details noted in the tender register.
 When all tenders have been processed, the tender register should be signed by two authorised officers present, to certify that the opening has been done correctly.
-Through this process it is imperative confidentiality is maintained. - 3.2.10_All communication and tender documents are handled in their entirety by the officer taking responsibility for the tender.
-All cheques received are receipted as soon as practicable. - 3.2.11_As soon as possible after tenders have been opened, the officer responsible for the contract checks all tenders received to ensure that they are arithmetically correct and in the terms of the tender invitation.
-He/she then prepares a tender evaluation report containing the following minimum detail: - a) description of the proposed work (i.e. scope of the contract); - b) details of the tender opening (date, time, place and officers present) and a list of tenderers and tendered prices (GST exclusive) as submitted, including the eEstimated Cost; - c) if required, an amended list of tendered prices (GST exclusive) after any corrections to arithmetical errors; - an evaluation of the corrected tender prices (against the estimate if applicable) and a commentary on significant variations; - e) a statement that the contractor who has submitted the lowest tender is considered to be capable of supplying goods or services successfully to the required standards within time and within budget;

-If the lowest tender is not recommended for acceptance a similar statement is required for the recommended tenderer together with reasons for not recommending the lowest tender;
+Through this process it is imperative confidentiality is maintained.

+- i.
+All communication and tender documents are handled in their entirety by the officer taking responsibility for the tender.
+All cheques received are receipted as soon as practicable. - j.
+As soon as possible after tenders have been opened, the officer responsible for the contract checks all tenders received to ensure that they are arithmetically correct and in the terms of the tender invitation.
+He/she then prepares a tender evaluation report containing the following minimum detail: - description of the proposed work (i.e. scope of the contract); - details of the tender opening (date, time, place and officers present) and a list of tenderers and tendered prices (GST exclusive) as submitted, including the estimated cost; - if required, an amended list of tendered prices (GST exclusive) after any corrections to arithmetical errors; - an evaluation of the corrected tender prices (against the estimate if applicable) and a commentary on significant variations; - a statement that the contractor who has submitted the lowest tender is considered to be capable of supplying goods or services successfully to the required standards within time and within budget; - If the lowest tender is not recommended for acceptance a similar statement is required for the recommended tenderer together with reasons for not recommending the lowest tender; - a financial statement showing details of all expenditure required to complete the works and the actual funds available; - the recommendation of the officer evaluating the tenders. - k.
+The officer responsible for the contract may be a Council employee or an external agency/agent commissioned by the Council.